-'''

-hook-id ::= a hook function id returned by one of the add event hook functions hook-fn ::= the function, function name, or command string that was removed from the event hook
+hook-id ::= a hook function id returned by one of the add event hook functions hook-fn ::= the command identifier that was removed from the event hook

-'''

-If the event hook function associated with hook-id is still a member of the set of event hooks in the current meta-process then it is removed from the set of hook functions and the function or function name that was used to create the event hook is returned.
+If the event hook command associated with hook-id is still a member of the set of event hooks in the current meta-process then it is removed from the set of hook commands and the command identifier that was used to create the event hook is returned.

-If hook-id does not correspond to the id of an event hook or the event has already been removed from the set of event hooks then nil is returned.
+If hook-id does not correspond to the id of an event hook or the command has already been removed from the set of event hooks then nil is returned.